Where the world comes to celebrate.

 Liberty Village Transit First

-Liberty Village is near the heart of soccer in the city!
-Toronto’s excellent transit options make it easy to reach Liberty Village watch parties, Toronto Stadium and fan zone celebrations.
-TTC subway, streetcars, and buses connect city neighbourhoods, while GO Transit provides fast regional service to Exhibition Place (quickly accessible by foot from Liberty Village) and Union Station.
-We encourage cycling and walking.
+Liberty Village is the perfect destination for soccer fans, conveniently located near the heart of the action.
+With Toronto’s excellent transit options, it’s easy to reach watch parties, Toronto Stadium, and fan zone celebrations.
+TTC subway, streetcars, buses, and GO Transit provide seamless connections, with Exhibition Place just a short walk from Liberty Village.
+Walking and cycling are also encouraged as the fastest and most reliable ways to get around.

-There will be street closures in the vicinity during the tournament.
+Road Closures: Please note there will be street closures and restrictions in the area during the tournament.
 Driving is strongly discouraged.

-Toronto is ready to deliver a safe, efficient and world‑class experience with a transit-first approach to ease movement around the city.
+Toronto is ready to deliver a safe, efficient, and world-class experience with a transit-first approach to ensure smooth movement across the city.

 Getting